-The Greek discovery of Iceland more than one thousand years before the Vikings is supported by new evidence published in the December 2020 issue of The Housman Society Journal.
+The Greek discovery of Iceland more than one thousand years before the Vikings is supported by new evidence published in The Housman Society Journal.

 Based on an essentially linguistic hypothesis of his own inspiration, Dr. Andrew Charles Breeze pens the latest attempt to shed light on the mystery that surrounds the exact location of the legendary Thule — the world’s northernmost land discovered by ancient Greek geographer, astronomer and explorer Pytheas of Massalia, around 300 BC.

-“Greeks not only reached India with Alexander, but also discovered Iceland with Pytheas,” he tells Greek Reporter as he starts to unravel his theory.
+“Greeks not only reached India with Alexander, but also discovered Iceland with Pytheas,” he tells Greek Reporter as he relates his theory.

 Dr. Breeze compares the old legend of Thule to those of Atlantis or El Dorado.

-Pytheas’s original account of his voyages from his hometown of Massalia (today’s Marseille) in Southern France, to Britain and beyond, although well known to ancient scholars, is completely lost —most likely during the fires that destroyed the Library of Alexandria in Egypt.
+Pytheas’ original account of his voyages from his hometown of Massalia (today’s Marseille) in southern France, to Britain and beyond, although well known to ancient scholars, is completely lost — most likely during the fires that destroyed the Library of Alexandria in Egypt.

 This is why the scientific community has been struggling for centuries to match the northernmost destination of the famous traveler with an exact location, guided by the rare surviving quotations of his work in later writers such as Strabo, Plinius, and Diodorus of Sicily.